 The Brothers of Italy manifesto for this year's elections did not explicitly decry abortion, but it did state that it wanted to advocate its "prevention".

 “It’s difficult to imagine a frontal attack against abortion,” Lalli noted.
 “But you don’t need a frontal attack to make it inaccessible, to make it more complicated.”

 In regions where right-wing politicians are in power, women’s access to different kinds of reproductive healthcare and abortion services is already limited.

-In Umbria and Le Marche, which are governed by the Lega Nord, women are restricted in their ability to obtain medically-induced abortions.
+In Umbria and Le Marche, which are respectively governed by Lega and Brothers of Italy, women are restricted in their ability to obtain medically-induced abortions.

 To make matters even more alarming for Italian pro-abortion supporters, the revocation of Roe v Wade in the US has seemed to empower conservatives’ fight against abortion rights.

 “The ripping-up of Roe shows us that no sentence or law, however long-lasting and ‘politically correct’ is untouchable, as many would have us believe,” noted anti-abortion spokesperson Coghe.
 “Now, other Western states, primarily Italy, can take a cue.”